WebSite X5 Evo and Pro

 How to activate the SiteMap

-To create and link the SiteMap to a website, leave the Automatically create a SiteMap option active as the default setting in the Statistics, SEO and Code > SEO window.
+To create and link the SiteMap to a website, leave the Automatically create a SiteMap option active as the default setting in the Step 1 - WebSite settings > SEO > General window.

 Now you can add additional information for each page in the SiteMap, as follows: